kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/kong/README.md

   by separating values with commas.
 Example: `konghq.com/plugins: "plugin1,plugin2"`.

 If you are reliant on any annotations not listed above, please open an issue.

+## Implementation-specific features

+The following implementation-specific features are supported:

+- The ingress `ImplementationSpecific` match type is properly converted to
+  - `RegularExpression` HTTPRoute match type when the path has the prefix `/~`.
+  - `PathPrefix` HTTPRoute match type when there is no prefix `/~`.